 Under the leadership of Kate Dodson, the Board members represent the nonprofit, private, and public health sectors, and have years of experience in advocacy, communications, finance, public health, and international development.

-John Ariale joined Cloakroom Advisors with nearly 30 years of senior level experience in congressional relations, legislative politics and advocacy.
-He brings a comprehensive knowledge of the intricate and complex details of the appropriations process to the practice with policy expertise in the areas of effective foreign assistance, international relations, defense, the foreign assistance framework, global development, global health, homeland security, defense and financial services.
+John Ariale joined Husch Blackwell Strategies with nearly 30 years of senior-level experience in congressional relations, legislative politics, and advocacy.
+He brings a comprehensive knowledge of the intricate and complex details of the appropriations process to the practice with policy expertise in the areas of effective foreign assistance, international relations, defense, the foreign assistance framework, global development, global health, homeland security, defense, and financial services.

 Mr. Ariale graduated from Stetson University and received his J.D. from Stetson University’s College of Law.
 Mr. Ariale resides with his wife Susan and their family in Northern Virginia.